andrewvaughan/template-core/_TEMPLATE_CHECKLIST.md

 grep -r "TEMPLATE TODO" .
 ```

-Delete the `TEMPLATE TODO` comments in each file as they are completed.
+Delete the `TEMPLATE TODO` comments in each file as you complete them.

 ---